nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 > Geolocation

 Q: You have purchased a domain on Godaddy and would like to use it with Route 53.
 What do you need to change to make this work?
-> Create a public hosted zone and update the 3rd party registrar NS records (Private hosted zones are meant to be used for internal network queries and are not publicly accessible.
-   Public Hosted Zones are meant to be used for people requesting your website through the public internet.
-Finally, NS records must be updated on the 3rd party registrar.)
+> Create a public hosted zone and update the 3rd party registrar NS records (Public Hosted Zones are meant to be used for people requesting your website through the Internet.
+Finally, NS records must be updated on the 3rd party Registrar)

+Q: You have an application that's hosted in two different AWS Regions us-west-1 and eu-west-2.
+You want your users to get the best possible user experience by minimizing the response time from application servers to your users.
+Which Route 53 Routing Policy should you choose?
+> Latency (Latency Routing Policy will evaluate the latency between your users and AWS Regions, and help them get a DNS response that will minimize their latency (e.g. response time))

+Q: Which of the following are NOT valid Route 53 Health Checks?
+> Health Check that monitor SQS Queue

 ## CloudFront & AWS Global Accelerator
 ### [CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html)